 In this essay, the author advocates for the use of a modified justificatory approach to assess whether a First Nation’s discriminatory membership code is justifiable under Canadian law.
 If the law purports to infringe on women’s equality rights, Canadian law should impose a limitation on a First Nation’s autonomy in order to protect these rights, as such discrimination cannot be justified in light of Canada’s historical context.

-The Windsor Review of Legal and Social Issues is excited to announce the launch of our Digital Companion, featuring the work of top presenters at our 7th Annual Canadian Law Student Conference.
+The Windsor Review of Legal and Social Issues is proud to present the second volume of the Digital Companion.